casterbn/QtCompile/notes.md

 ## Notes on users of old-version Qt

-I only provide the prebuilt libraries of the latest version of each branch, older versions will get deleted soon after I release most of the packages of the new version.
+I only provide the prebuilt libraries of the latest version of each major release/LTS release, older non-LTS versions will get deleted soon after I release most of the packages of the new version.

-I don't know why they don't update to the newest version of Qt of the current branch (e.g, Qt 5.6.1-1, as the time of writing, has released for more than half a month but quite a few users are still using 5.6.0).
+I don't know why they don't update to the newest version of Qt of the current branch (e.g, Qt 5.6.1-1, at the time of writing, has released for more than half a month but quite a few users are still using 5.6.0).

 For stability? compatibility? feel lazy for updating? or other reasons?